pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 ### Overview

-Tagline:  Notifi aims to be the communication mesh that bridges projects in web3 with users in the real world by providing a deeply integrated and straightforward messaging experience.
+**Notifi aims to be the communication mesh that bridges projects in web3 with users in the real world by providing a deeply integrated and straightforward messaging experience.**

 Getting constant push notifications from your email, messages, social media platforms, and every other app can be overwhelming.
 With the explosion of a new generation of blockchain projects and the eventual mass adoption by the public in the banking (Defi & Payments), NFTs, and the gaming industry, the average consumer will need a new web3 ready notification experience to track and manage all their blockchain activity.